 What To Expect From Testosterone Injections

-The only reason to undergo testosterone therapy is to restore your hormone levels back to the elevated numbers of your youth.
+The only reason to undergo testosterone injections therapy is to restore your hormone levels back to the elevated numbers of your youth.
 The road to stably increased hormone levels varies according to the form of testosterone used, the route of administration, and the dosing level and frequency.
 This section will educate you on the differences between these factors to help you make informed decisions.

-Everyone wants and expects immediate results, but unfortunately that is not realistic.
+Everyone wants and expects immediate results, but unfortunately, that is not realistic.
 It takes several months to see the full benefits of testosterone injection therapy.
 Testosterone replacement therapy can significantly accelerate muscle, bone, and cellular reproduction.
 However, it is important to understand that slow and steady is the way to go!
 When dieting, if you lose weight too quickly you usually end up gaining it all back; the same is true for physical transformation and development.
 Exaggerated dosages of testosterone, anabolics, and/or improperly protocolled therapies may yield visibly quicker results.
-However, the internal damage and the level of taxing your organs have to endure, which goes hand-in-hand with that type of accelerated development, is not worth the damage done to your physiology and endocrine system.
+However, the internal damage and the level of taxing your organs have to endure, which goes hand-in-hand with that type of accelerated development, is not worth the damage was done to your physiology and endocrine system.
 Not to mention, and more importantly, although the muscle may be bigger in size, it will not be as strong as a muscle of the same size that was properly built and strengthened over time.

 With a well-structured testosterone injection program, you can expect to see the following results:

 • Week One.
 If you have never received testosterone injections before and are suffering from hypogonadism (clinically low testosterone), you should begin to experience invaluable changes just 3 or 4 days after your first administration.
 You should sleep better and have more energy.
-You may even need less to sleep less because to achieve higher quality rest.

 • Week Two.
 Morning erections make a significant comeback!
 In men with erectile dysfunction problems, morning erections help to determine if their problems stem from a psychological or a physiological problem.